An approximate Kappa generator for particle simulations

 \section{Introduction}

-In space physics, the Kappa distribution is arguably the most important velocity distribution after the the Maxwell distribution.
-Since it was empirically introduced in space during the 1960s, \citep{olbert68,vas68} the Kappa distributions have been extensively observed throughout the heliosphere \citep{pierrard10,kappa} and they have become increasingly popular.
-Theoretically, it has also been established that the Kappa distribution is related to Tsallis statistics.\citep{livadiotis09} Since the Kappa distribution maximizes non-extensive entropy, it may represent a terminal state after plasma long-range interactions.\citep{tsallis23} Driven by spacecraft observations and various theoretical motivations, the kinetic modeling of Kappa-distributed plasmas is growing in its importance.\citep{park13,gedalin22,fitzmaurice24,nechaev25}
+In space physics, the Kappa distribution is arguably the most important velocity distribution after the Maxwell distribution.
+Since it was empirically introduced during the 1960s \citep{olbert68,vas68}, the Kappa distribution has been extensively observed throughout the heliosphere \citep{pierrard10,kappa} and it has become increasingly popular.
+Theoretically, it has also been established that the Kappa distribution is related to Tsallis statistics \citep{livadiotis09}.
+Since the Kappa distribution maximizes non-extensive entropy, it may represent a terminal state after plasma long-range interactions \citep{tsallis23}.
+Driven by spacecraft observations and various theoretical motivations, the kinetic modeling of Kappa-distributed plasmas is growing in its importance \citep{park13,gedalin22,fitzmaurice24,nechaev25}.

-In kinetic simulations, it is often necessary to generate particle velocity distributions by using random numbers (random variates) at the initialization stage.
-It is straightforward to produce the Maxwell distribution, because one can employ a random number generator (RNG) for the normal (Gaussian) distribution, which is built-in in numerous programming languages and libraries.
-One can also implement the Box--Muller method for generating two independent normal variates from two uniform variates.
+In kinetic plasma simulations, it is often necessary to generate particle velocity distributions by using random numbers (random variates) at the initialization stage.
+It is straightforward to produce the Maxwell distribution, because one can employ a random number generator (RNG) for the normal (Gaussian) distribution, which is built into numerous programming languages and libraries.
+One can also implement the Box--Muller method for generating two independent normal variates from two uniform variates \citep{bm58}.
 Typically, three independent normal variates per particle are necessary to initialize a Maxwellian plasma.
-Related to this, one of the authors has developed an inverse sampling method for the 3D Maxwell distribution.\citep{umeda24} The author approximated the cumulative distribution function of the Maxwellian by using an invertible function, and then constructed an inverse transform procedure.
+Related to this, one of the authors has developed an inverse sampling method for the 3D Maxwell distribution \citep{umeda24}.
+The author approximated the cumulative distribution function of the Maxwellian by using an invertible function, and then constructed an inverse transform procedure.